fossas/fossa-cli/docs/references/strategies/platforms/ios/swift.md

 }
 ```

-If the `Package.resolved` is discovered, deep dependencies will be identified.
+If the `Package.resolved` is discovered, transitive dependencies will be identified.
 If not, only direct dependencies listed in xcode project file will be identified.
 In either case, no edges among dependencies will be reported.

 ## F.A.Q